The average cost to replace a boiler is $5,908

 High-efficiency | $6,000–$11,000 |

-To ensure your boiler runs efficiently, it's important to match it to your home's heating load.
+Your boiler has to match your home’s heating load to run at peak efficiency.
 The size of your home directly affects the size (or power) of the boiler you need.

 Boiler size refers to its heating capacity, measured in British Thermal Units (BTUs) or kilowatts (kW).
 Higher BTU and kW ratings mean higher energy production and higher replacement costs.